CS-C-BDD-TDD/human-review-backend/README.md

 target/dependency-check-report.html

 ## In memory database
-The h2 inmemory database is located at the following url. http://localhost:8080/api/v1/h2-console
+The h2 in memory database is located at the following url. http://localhost:8080/api/v1/h2-console

 The jdbc url is:jdbc:h2:mem:testdb